ipratik35/ipratik35/README.md

 <h1 align="center">Hi 👋, I'm Pratik Bhoodatt</h1>
 <h3 align="center">Aspiring Data Analyst</h3>

-- 👨‍💻 All of my projects are available at [pratikvisuals.in](pratikvisuals.in)

 - 📫 How to reach me **ipratik2023@gmail.com**

 <h3 align="left">Connect with me:</h3>